 Both the Portuguese and American researchers worked in full partnership with local institutions, traditional healers and communities in order to respectfully conduct research in the area of indigenous knowledge, assuring the intellectual property rights and the sharing of benefits that may arise as a result of the study of these local medicinal plants.

-Explore further: Natural compound shows promise against Huntington's disease
+Explore further: Natural plant compound prevents Alzheimer's disease in mice

 Antonio Currais, Chandramouli Chiruta, Marie Goujon-Svrzic, Gustavo Costa, Tânia Santos, Maria Teresa Batista, Jorge Paiva, Maria do Céu Madureira, Pamela Maher, "Screening and identification of neuroprotective compounds relevant to Alzheimer׳s disease from medicinal plants of S. Tomé e Príncipe," Journal of Ethnopharmacology, Volume 155, Issue 1, 8 August 2014, Pages 830-840, ISSN 0378-8741, dx.doi.org/10.1016/j.jep.2014.06.046